 I’m Liam Moran and this is my blog, which I’ve written to on and off since October, 2001.
-I typically write about baseball, but have other interests that I occasionally feel like commenting on.
+I took a long hiatus from writing between 2011 and 2014.

 Finally, the name of the blog:

 When a baseball coach communicates a series of signs to a player, most of the signs are decoys in case the other team is trying to steal the signs to know in advance what sort of play they intend to run.
 Only one of the signs is the actual message for what play to put on and that sign is indicated with the hot sign.
-Since my research interests are in extracting useful information from large bodies of text and I write mostly about baseball, that’s what I named the blog.
-Also, the name wasn’t already taken as far as I could tell.
-I’ll stick in the blog header some pictures of Jose Oquendo signing at third once I snap some this season.
+While there’s much useless nonsense on the internet, my intention with this blog is to add content describing my own solutions to problems the search engines couldn’t find answers to, write marginally original things, and highlight whole websites that are of value (see the sidebar) to provide a wispy foil to the viral clickbait you see on Facebook of junk scraped from Reddit.